MeasurementPhenotype Tutorial¶

 relative_time_range = ONEYEAR_PREINDEX,

-return_value = 'last' # this will return value nearest to the index date
+return_date = 'last' # this will return value nearest to the index date (last if prior to index, first if post index)

 )